 - Completed a major assessment of the health of the Carmel River watershed resources including creeks, streams, and wildlife habitat.

-- Jointly sponsored the establishment of the Carmel River Technical Advisory Committee, a rare collaboration bringing resource agency managers and local restoration and conservation groups together to improve coordination of watershed resource management efforts.
+- Jointly sponsored the establishment of the Carmel River Task Force, a rare collaboration bringing resource agency managers and local restoration and conservation groups together to improve coordination of watershed resource management efforts.

 - Collaborated in the development of the Integrated Water Management Plan and grant proposals with water resource agencies for the Monterey Peninsula.